Skip to content

 1. Momentum Is The Only Metric

-I used to track “Likelihood to Close.”
+I used to track “Likelihood to Win.”
 Now I track “Velocity.”

-If a deal is moving it is alive.
+If an opportunity is moving it is alive.
 If it stops it is dead.
 It doesn’t matter how much they like you.
 If the next step isn’t booked within 48 hours you are in the Drift.
 You must prioritize speed over perfection.
 A quick email today is better than a perfect proposal next week.

 2. You Must Be The Project Manager Before You Are Hired